-You would think that an appliance kept at below-freezing temperatures just stays clean, but you'd be wrong.
-It's important to regularly clean your freezer every 3-6 months.
-Because just like in your fridge, over an extended period of time, there will be spills and drips that can make it pretty funky in there.
+You would think that an appliance kept at below freezing temperatures just stays clean, but you'd be wrong.
+It's important to regularly clean your freezer every 3-6 months because over an extended period of time, there will be spills and drips that can make your freezer pretty funky.
 It's also important to take care of frost buildup that takes up space, prevents a tight seal, and keeps you from having an efficient freezer.

 - Mild detergent